cronvel/terminal-kit/doc/high-level.md

 	* barHeadChar `string` the char used for the bar, default to '>'
 	* maxRefreshTime `number` the maximum time between two refresh in ms, default to 500ms
 	* minRefreshTime `number` the minimum time between two refresh in ms, default to 100ms
+	* syncMode `boolean`
+		* when false (the default), the progressBar works asynchronously, every few milliseconds it is redrawn.
+Note that it will fail for CPU bound tasks, if the tasks do not let the event loop breathes
+		* when true, the *progressBar* works in synchronous mode: it only redraws itself synchronously in those cases:
+			* at startup when `progressBar()` is called
+			* each time `progressBar.startItem()` is called
+			* each time `progressBar.itemDone()` is called
+			* each time `progressBar.update()` is called
+			* each time `progressBar.resume()` is called

-It creates a nice progress bar and return a controller object to interact with it.
+It creates a nice progress bar and returns a controller object to interact with it.

 The controller provides those functions: